thesheff17/load_testing/README.md

 # load_testing

 ## Description
-This is a collection of scripts that will similate logs being generated by a web server.
+This is a collection of scripts that will simulate logs being generated by a web server.

 I want to be able to do the following things: